tsgates/arch-wiki-markdown/wiki/Acer_Aspire_One.md

     pcie_ports=native

+If this don't work, you can force a PCI rescan with this command (successfully tested on Acer Aspire One A110L/ZG5), solution source:
+(SOLVED) *jmicron* SD card is recognised only if inserted on boot:

+    # echo 1 > /sys/bus/pci/rescan

 As an alternative, which may possibly also enable powersaving for the card readers, get the jmb38x_d3e.sh script from the original Linpus install and install it in /usr/local/sbin.
 Remember to give executable